 330 Virginia Street, Vallejo, CA

-Live music, family entertainment, dance, orchestral music and more at the historic performing arts center near the beautiful waterfront district of Vallejo.
-3 blocks from the ferry terminal.
+Live music, dance, orchestral music, and family entertainment at an historic performing arts center near the beautiful waterfront district of Vallejo.
+Three blocks from the Ferry Terminal.

 The Empress Theatre was built in 1911 by the Independent Order of Odd Fellows and is a historical landmark in the heart of downtown Vallejo, California.
 The Empress Theatre is operated by the Vallejo Center for the Arts (VCA), a non-profit corporation, which reopened the Theatre in 1991.
 Historic Theatres are the legacy of visionary showmen who build them showcasing entertainment that was uniquely American.
 The Empress Theatre programming includes jazz, comedy, symphonic music, opera, films, dance, and more!